Commit-edge

 This topic assumes you have read the Guidelines for setting up multi-server services

 Consider using the commit-edge architecture because it can provide excellent performance in many scenarios.
-For example, performance might improve when the users are geographically closer to the edge server than the commit server.
+For example, performance might improve when the users are geographically near the Edge Server but distant from the Commit Server.

-• Commit-edge architecture builds upon Helix Server replication technology.
-Before attempting to deploy a commit-edge configuration, read Replication, including the section on Connecting services, which includes information on Managing SSL key pairs.
+• Commit-edge architecture builds upon Helix Core Server replication technology.
+Before attempting to deploy a commit-edge configuration, read Replication, including the section on Connecting services, which includes information on Managing SSL/TLS key pairs.

-• An edge server can be used instead of a build server.
-If the only users of an edge server are build processes, disaster recovery is possible without backing up the local edge server-specific workspace and related information.
-See Migrating from existing installations.
+• An Edge Server can be used instead of a build server.
+If the only users of an Edge Server are build processes, disaster recovery is possible without backing up the local Edge Server-specific workspace and related information.
+See Migrate from existing installations.